FAQs

 If you are extremely late, please still plan to join us for the post-run discussion/social time/author Q&A.

 Unfamiliar with what to wear while running?
-Try this website.
+Try Dress My Run.

 Regardless of weather, since we stop along the way, we suggest layers and a change of clothes for the post-run portion of our events for ultimate comfort.